ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Yes<br/>
 Price: No

-SQL Page Viewer:
- - displays page level data summary and detail information
+ - Displays page level data summary and detail information
- - has elegant GUI design for fast access in 1 click
+ - Has elegant GUI design for fast access in 1 click
- - can select any SQL server and database table
+ - Can select any SQL server and database table
- - can navigate to any page data quickly in a tree view
+ - Can navigate to any page data quickly in a tree view
- - can launch directly within SSMS for optimal usability
+ - Can launch directly within SSMS for optimal usability

 ## SQL Update Statistics <a id="sql-update-statistics"></a>